 This discussion should be done in front of the entire family.
-What do we mean by entire family?
-We mean all of your children at one time, not your parents, aunts, uncles, nieces and nephews.
-Both spouses and all of the children should be present to learn of the divorce.
+What do we mean by the entire family?
+We mean all of your children at one time, not your parents, aunts, uncles, nieces, and nephews.
+Both spouses and all of the children should be present to learn about the divorce.
 Make sure when the conversation happens that there is plenty of time to answer questions and one child isn’t running out the door to a sport or other activity.
 After you talk with the entire family at one shot you can then follow up with each child individually to address their fears, thoughts, and concerns.

 There will be questions posed almost immediately.
 Some children will sit quietly and ask questions down the road.
-Either way, expect for questions to be fired in your direction.
-You need to be ready for these questions and know that you should not provide answers that include lies or half truths.
+Either way, expect questions to be fired in your direction.
+You need to be ready for these questions and know that you should not provide answers that include lies or half-truths.
 If you truly don’t know the answer to their question tell them that and let them know you will try to get an answer for them.

 Divorce is a difficult topic for adults.
 It is downright impossible when you need to tell your children.
 Contact our Fort Lauderdale divorce attorney if you are ready to file for divorce and need help crafting the conversation with your children.
 You can schedule an appointment by calling 954-533-2756.